-Agency Department Permit/Approval Agency Action Federal U.S. Fish and Wildlife Service Section 7: Threatened and Endangered Species Review and Consultation Provides a determination of whether Federally-regulated species or their habitats are potentially present onsite.
-"Determination of No Effect" required to support issuance of USACE permits.
-Federal National Oceanic and Atmospheric Administration (NOAA) NOAA Fisheries (formerly known as the National Marine Fisheries Service) Consultation Required in support of any federal permit approval to confirm that there are no significant adverse impacts from the proposed construction and/or operations to marine resources.
-State NYS Department of State Coastal Zone Consistency Determination Required in support of issuance of NYSDEC and USACE permits and approvals to ensure consistency with designated uses of the coastal zone and applicable coastal zone policies.
-State NYSDEC SPDES Permit Modification for Construction and Dewatering Activities Required for construction that will result in a disturbance of greater than one acre or the discharge of treated dewatering effluents.
-Notification is also required for the termination of permitted process wastewater or stormwater discharges.
-State NYSDEC Article 15 - Use and Protection of Waters Required for all work below mean high water line on protected streams.
+Agency Department Permit/Approval Agency Action State NYSDEC Article 15 - Use and Protection of Waters Required for all work below mean high water line on protected streams.
 State NYSDEC Tidal Wetlands Permit Required for any work within coastal wetlands and their associated buffer.
-State NYSDEC or New York State Board on Electric Generation Siting and the Environment Water Quality Certification In accordance with Section 401 of the Clean Water Act, applicants for a Federal license or permit for activities that may result in a discharge into waters of the United States must obtain a water quality certification from the state agency charged with water pollution control indicating that the proposed activity will not violate NY State water quality standards.
-State NYSDEC Threatened and Endangered Species Inventory Review Consultation letter must be sent to the New York Natural Heritage Program (NYNHP), to determine if the project will impact any protected plant or animal species habitat.
+State NYSDEC or New York State Board on Electric Generation Siting and the Environment Water Quality Certification In accordance with Section 401 of the Clean Water Act, applicants for a Federal license or permit for activities that may result in a discharge into waters of the United States must obtain a water quality certification from the state agency charged with water pollution control indicating that the proposed activity would not violate NY State water quality standards.
+State NYSDEC Threatened and Endangered Species Inventory Review Consultation letter must be sent to the New York Natural Heritage Program (NYNHP), to determine if the project would impact any protected plant or animal species habitat.
 "Determination of No Effect" required to support issuance of NYSDEC permits.
-State NYSDEC Major Oil Storage Facility Permit From NYSDEC DER-11 - Procedures for Licensing Onshore Major Oil Storage Facilities , APPENDIX B.

-Agency Department Permit/Approval Agency Action State New York State Office of Parks, Recreation and Historic Preservation (OPRHP) Section 106 Cultural and Historic Resources Review and Consultation - "Determination of No Effect" Provides a determination of whether cultural and/or historic resources are potentially present on site.
+State NYSDEC Major Oil Storage Facility Permit From NYSDEC DER-11 - Procedures for Licensing Onshore Major Oil Storage Facilities , APPENDIX B. State New York State Office of Parks, Recreation and Historic Preservation (OPRHP) Section 106 Cultural and Historic Resources Review and Consultation - "Determination of No Effect" Provides a determination of whether cultural and/or historic resources are potentially present on site.
 Required for issuance of state and federal permits.
 State NYSDEC PSD Part 231/Part 201 Air Permit Submission to NYSDEC as required by the Clean Air Act and under NY State law and regulation.
 State NYSDEC Registration of Storage Tanks All stationary storage tanks at a facility must be registered with the Department per Part 596 regulations State NYSDEC Part 598: Notice of Closure Chemical bulk storage notice requirement for the closeout of the acid tank.

-Note: Any required county and municipal approvals will be determined during Article 10 process.
+Note: Any required county and municipal approvals will be determined during the Article 10 process.

-4.3.2 Permitting Studies
+4.3.3 Permitting Studies

-The Article 10 Certificate process requires the preparation of numerous studies to assess any potential impacts resulting from a proposed project, including studies on air emissions and water.
+The Article 10 Certificate process requires the preparation of numerous studies in order to assess any potential impacts resulting from a proposed project, including studies on air emissions and water.
 The Article 10 application is functionally divided into 41 exhibits that must adequately address the following specific topics: